tthecoder15/T2A1-Workbook/TT-t2a1-a.md

 Relations are configured with primary keys, values that are unique to a specific tuple and make each row distinct (Oracle, n.d.).
 The relational model also allows distinct tables to be linked by sharing a primary key from one table to be used as a primary key in a different table.
 The borrowed primary key is called a foreign key.
 Tables can also be configured so that their primary key is comprised of two values combining to make a unique identifier.
 This is called a composite key.
 Finally, two or more tables can also contribute foreign keys to create a primary key in another table called a compound key (BBC, n.d.).

-Primary keys, foreign keys, composite keys and compound keys allow for varying types of relationships between data.
-In a database context, a single foreign key can by used to represent a one-to-one relationship such as an individual being a single customer in a database.
-Alternatively, a composite key comprised of a foreign key and a separate attribute can be used for one-to-many relationships such as a customer having multiple orders with unique order numbers.
-Finally, a compound key of foreign keys can represent many-to-many relationships such as an inventory of items that can be ordered by multiple customers, in multiple orders (Geeks for Geeks, 2024b).
+Primary keys, foreign keys, composite keys and compound keys allow for the different types of cardinal relationships.
+In a database, a single foreign key can by used to represent a one-to-one relationship such as an individual's name being linked to a single customer ID in a database.
+Alternatively, a composite key comprised of a foreign key and a separate attribute can be used for one-to-many relationships such as a single customer's ID being linked to multiple orders with unique order numbers.
+Finally, a compound key of foreign keys can represent many-to-many relationships such as an inventory of items that can be optionally ordered by multiple customers (Geeks for Geeks, 2024b).

-## define cardinality?

 ## References